Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Numerical model

 \subsection{Numerical scheme}

-We use the Eulerian adaptive mesh refinement (AMR) FLASH2.5 code \citep{Fryxell+00} to perform three-dimensional, self gravitating, MHD simulations, including heating and cooling processes.
-We use an ideal MHD treatment since the diffusive processes such as ambipolar diffusion (AD) at the simulated scales are of the order of numerical noise, and their effect on the results are negligible, and comparable to those of numerical diffusion \citep{VS+11}.
+We use the Eulerian adaptive mesh refinement {\tt FLASH}2.5 code \citep{Fryxell+00} to perform three-dimensional, self gravitating, \textrm{idela} MHD simulations, including heating and cooling processes.
 The ideal MHD equations are solved using the MHD HLL3R solver, which preserves positive states for density and internal energy \citep{Bouchut+07,Bouchut+10,Waagan09, Waagan+11}.
 This solver is suitable for highly supersonic astrophysical problems, such as those studied here.